hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Subnet configuration, in particular sizing, will largely depend on the network plugin (CNI) used.
 See the [network model comparison](https://docs.microsoft.com/en-us/azure/aks/concepts-network#compare-network-models) for more information.

+### Service Endpoint

+`v1.0.0-beta.24` introduces Thanos as a core service for Prometheus, providing high availability and long-term metrics.
+The backend utilizes an Azure service endpoint for secure access, improving security and decreasing internet traffic for cluster access.
+To use versions beyond `v1.0.0-beta.24`, operators must configure the Azure service endpoint in their subscription before consuming the service.
+See [rsg-terraform-azurerm-aks/issues/861](https://github.com/LexisNexis-RBA/rsg-terraform-azurerm-aks/issues/861) for more details.

 ### DNS

 Configuration for the DNS can be configured via inputs in the `core_services_config` variable.